Weight Loss Reality

 The Real Solution to Lose Weight

-I also know that it takes longer than 21 days to create a lifestyle change, so I do suggest considering an approach where you’re ready to go through this till then end.
+I also know that it takes longer than 21 days to create a lifestyle change, so I do suggest considering an approach where you’re ready to go through this till the end.
 Prayerfully, by the “end” of your journey, they will say that she lived a long active, healthy lifestyle.
 If you’re looking to go hard for just a few months why waste the effort and energy.
 Even when you reach your goal why would you go back to your old habits and lifestyle?
 Instead of looking for quick, fast results what if you wanted to do something that you never thought you could do but secretly wanted to do.
 Like Ballroom dancing.
-What if you discover that when you take Ballroom classes you have more energy, less brain fog, better temperament, you have a sense of accomplishment and a new passion for something you thought you never could do.
+What if you discover that when you take Ballroom classes, you have more energy, less brain fog, better temperament, you have a sense of accomplishment and a new passion for something you thought you never could do.

 That’s how you do it!
 You don’t put your energy and efforts into something that you don’t like to do.
 Fitness does not only mean treadmills, weights, and sweaty gyms.
 Fitness can come in the form of so many things, things that you may love.
 There is also a quote that I saw recently that sticks out in my head anytime I contemplate trying something’s different: